The Actress Who Died on Stage While Portraying Her Theatrical Death

 She had been playing this role for eight years when, on November 24, 1986, after singing the song, she fell to the floor, dead.
-The audience, as always, was impressed with her performance and gave her a resounding applause, something that was mentioned by the director, Richard Byrd.
+The audience subsequently gave her a resounding applause, something that was mentioned by the director, Richard Byrd.

 There was tremendous applause.
 Night after night, she died and she died, and last night she died and she really did.